 Holding to true their name, Kicking Horse is famous for giving an instant kick of caffeine to your body.
 But the buzz of caffeine comes with a downside of a high acidic level.
 This medium roast is one of the best options for cold brew.
 The arabica beans originate from sustainably grown farms in Africa and America; they are roasted just below the Rocky Mountain peaks.
 The whole beans have a sweet, chocolatey aroma with subtle notes of honey.
 Recommended for cold brew, espresso, drip machine, and french press.

 Java Planet – Guatemalan Organic Coffee Beans, Medium Roast

 This delicious medium roast is a good choice for both cold brew and a hot brew.
 The ground has a creamy body with the tanginess of the fruit and notes of caramel and chocolate notes.
-These coffee beans are 100% arabica and certified as organic and fair traded.
+Organic coffee brands are 100% arabica and certified as fair traded.
 Java plants claim to carry out the roasting process in small batches to ensure high quality, homogenous roasting, resulting in an optimum flavour.
 The beans are rich in antioxidants, aiding in weight loss by increasing your metabolism.
 A cup of Java Planet is the best way to energize your mornings.

 Cold Brew Lab Coffee

 Ready to consume right off the shop, Cold Brew Lab Coffee comes in extra-coarse grinds.
 Made with 100% Arabica, Columbian Supremo beans, the blend is a mixture of medium and dark roast that gives it a unique roast level for a well-balanced cup of coffee.
 This well-rounded grind has low acidity levels, and full-bodied, smooth yet bold flavours, making it the best choice for slow cold brew.